Ever wondered what goes into looking after a museum collection?

 So I’m that kid, who came down here on holidays and loved Cornwall.
-Mary was already my mentor for a professional qualification I was doing at the time and I’d spent a couple of days down here with that, and loved the organisation and could see the direction it was going in.
-So when the curatorial position came up in Bodmin, I applied, got the job, and moved straight down – that was almost 4 years ago.
+Mary Godwin the Museum Director at Bodmin Keep was already my mentor for a professional qualification I was doing at the time and I’d spent a couple of days down here with that.
+I loved the organisation and could see the direction it was going in, so when the curatorial position came up in Bodmin, I applied, got the job, and moved straight down – that was almost 4 years ago.

 It’s quite a change from roman artefacts, how was that collection transition for you?

 Yes, it’s a huge change!
-But I have always considered myself a generalist – But my collections background though, predominantly in archelogy has always had other elements to it.
-Particularly the roman baths collection as it’s more varied than you might imagine – it’s a collection that has everything from a Victorian Spa collection to 2000 year old roman coins!
-And really, once you know the nuts and bolts of looking after a collection and it’s special pieces, you can learn all the specialist stuff.
+But I have always considered myself a generalist – But my collections background, though predominantly in archaeology, has always had other elements to it.
+Particularly the Roman Baths collection as it’s more varied than you might imagine – it’s a collection that has everything from a Victorian Spa collection to 2000 year old Roman coins!
+And really, once you know the nuts and bolts of looking after a collection and its special pieces, you can learn all the specialist stuff.

-I was very excited by the change, it was a good opportunity to get to know a new collection, and get to work with objects in a new way, such as the textiles we have in this collection as I’d never worked with textiles before.
-It was a really great opportunity to work with a collection steeped in Social history.
+I was very excited by the change; it was a good opportunity to get to know a new collection, and get to work with objects in a new way, such as the textiles we have in this collection as I’d never worked with textiles before.
+It was also a really great opportunity to work with a collection steeped in social history.

 How would someone access a museum career?
 Where should they start?

-So, traditionally there has always been a lean to people needing to have a Masters Degree, but thankfully that is changing these days and there are a lot more museum training programmes around.
+So, traditionally there has always been a lean towards people needing to have a Masters Degree to get a job in museums, but thankfully that is changing these days and there are a lot more museum training programmes around.